boudicca-events/boudicca.events/docs/tech/EVENTCOLLECTORS.md

    and run the `LocalCollectorDebugKt` launch config (or class) to dry-run your test.
    1. A dry-run means events will be collected but not ingested somewhere.
 This is to make sure that the data looks sane and the EventCollector does not throw any exceptions before actually sending it to a backend.
-   2. The `LocalCollectorDebugKt` also starts the collectors overview at http://localhost:8083 where you can have a easier look at errors and what happened during your collection.
+   2. The `LocalCollectorDebugKt` also starts the collectors overview at http://localhost:8083 where you can have an easier look at errors and what happened during your collection.
    3. You can also test the collection with enrichment by starting your own local enricher or using our hosted one at https://enricher.boudicca.events.
 For that uncomment one of the `.enableEnricher("...")` lines in